The semiclassical limit from the Pauli-Poisswell/Darwin to the Euler-Poisswell/Darwin system by WKB methods: Existence and Uniqueness of Solutions

 \section{Existence and Uniqueness of Solutions}

-In this section we work out the existence and uniqueness of local solutions for the Pauli-Poisswell-WKB equation \eqref{Madelung-Poisson}, i.e. Theorem \ref{thm:main result wellposedness}.
-Proposition \ref{existence} is equivalent to the last two parts in Theorem \ref{thm:main result wellposedness}.
-By analogy the first part in Theorem \ref{thm:main result wellposedness} about the local wellposedness of the Euler-Poisswell equation \eqref{Euler-Poisson} can be proved.
+In this section we show the existence and uniqueness of local solutions for the Pauli-Poisswell-WKB equation \eqref{Madelung-Poisson}-\eqref{wkb data} (Proposition \ref{existence}).
+The local wellposedness of the Euler-Poisswell equation \eqref{Euler-Poisson} as well as the Pauli-Darwin and Euler-Darwin equations can be proved analogously.
+This proves Theorem \ref{thm:main result wellposedness}.
+We use a fixed point argument in the space $Y_{\mu_1, \mu_2}^{T, s}$ for some subtly selected $\mu_1, \mu_2$.

-We use a fixed point argument to show existence and uniqueness in the space $Y_{\mu_1, \mu_2}^{T, s}$ defined by \eqref{Y def} for some subtly selected $\mu_1, \mu_2$.
-For the fixed point argument we need that the solution map $\Psi$ is an involution on a suitable subset of $Y_{\mu_1, \mu_2}^{T, s}$ and that it is a contraction on that set.
-The first part is shown in Lemma \ref{bound lem}, the second part in Lemma \ref{contract lem}.